Sunflowers and Ramsey problems for restricted intersections: A new variant of the delta-system lemma

 As mentioned before, for set systems with modular restrictions, the Frankl--Wilson theorem states that if $p$ is a prime and $L\subseteq \zpz$ with $s:=|L|\leq k$ and $k\textrm{ mod }p\not \in L$, then whenever $\FF\subseteq \binom{[n]}{k}$ is such that every pair has intersection size in $L$ mod $p$, the cardinality $|\FF|\leq \binom{n}{s}$.
 Although this result is very useful for many applications, it does not tell us anything when $k\textrm{ mod } p \in L$.
 In this section, we will consider upper bounds in the setting where the residue $r=k\!\!\mod p, r \in[0,p-1]$ is an element of $L$.

-In the simplest case where $L$ is the singleton residue class containing $r$, we have a trivial lower bound of $\binom{\floor{(n-r)/p}}{\floor{k/p}}$ for the largest family of $k$-sets over $[n]$ for which all pairwise intersections have size in $L$ (mod $p$).
-For example, when $r=0$, one can partition $[n]$ into $\floor{n/p}$ disjoint $p$-tuples and take only the sets consisting of $k/p$ such $p$-tuples.
-The Ray-Chaudhuri--Wilson theorem gives an upper bound of the same order of magnitude, and, in fact, Frankl and Tokushige~\cite{FT16eventown} showed that the exact value of the lower bound above is tight as long as $n$ is sufficiently large with respect to $k$.
+In the simplest case where $L$ is the singleton residue class containing $r$, we have a trivial lower bound $\binom{\floor{(n-r)/p}}{\floor{k/p}}$ for the largest family of $k$-sets over $[n]$ for which all pairwise intersections have size in $L$ (mod $p$).
+For example, when $r=0$, one can partition a subset of $[n]$ of size $p\floor{n/p}$ into $\floor{n/p}$ disjoint $p$-tuples and take only the sets consisting of $k/p$ such $p$-tuples.
+For this case, the Ray-Chaudhuri--Wilson theorem\footnote{The Ray-Chaudhuri--Wilson theorem states that if $\mc{F} \subseteq \binom{[n]}{k}$ is such that every pair in $\mc{F}$ has intersection size in a set $L_0\subseteq[0,k-1]$ of size $s$, then $|\mc{F}|\leq \binom ns$.} gives an upper bound of the same order of magnitude, and, in fact, Frankl and Tokushige~\cite{FT16eventown} showed that the exact value of the lower bound $\binom{\floor{(n-r)/p}}{\floor{k/p}}$ is tight as long as $n$ is sufficiently large with respect to $k$.
 To the best of our knowledge, no nontrivial result is known for general $L\subsetneqq \zpz$ with $k\textrm{ mod } p\in L$.
 Somewhat surprisingly, we are able to show that the answer is always at most $n^{k/p+O(p^2)}$ and at least $n^{k/p+\Omega(p)}$.
 Note that to obtain the upper bound, it is enough to consider the case when $|L|=p-1$, i.e., when there is only one forbidden residue class.
 Thus, this problem can be seen as a modular version of the Erd\H{o}s--S\'os problem on forbidding one intersection size.
 In a later section, we will also use the result below to prove upper bounds on $r(k,L,m)$ in the modular case $L\subseteq \zpz$ (see \cref{theorem: modular clique upper bound}).